Facility Compliance and Certification

 Continue reading about FDA requirements and GFSI certification below to understand just how seriously we regard this responsibility.

-• What Is the FDA?
+• What is the FDA?

 The Food and Drug Administration (FDA) is responsible for ensuring the security and safety of United States public health in relation to: food, beverage, biological products, cosmetics, drugs, veterinary products, medical devices, and products that emit radiation.